Friday, July 23, 2021

 Dave holding onto the lowest bollard

-Lock 18 wasn't much better, we all had to wrestle to keep our boats on the chamber wall.
+Lock 18 wasn't much better, we had to wrestle to keep our boats on the chamber wall.
 Every one of us was literally hanging from our lines as we tried to use any leverage we could find to hold tight.
 Some Locks are more challenging than others but you never know what you are getting into.
-Today's locks were challenging.
+Today's locks were especially challenging.

 As we passed Little Falls, Griffin pulled into the Marina.
 Mona Gee was already on the wall; Scott and Shelly were with us in Canajoharie but had left a day before us.
 He saw us waving at him and yelled, "Don't go too fast; your gonna get stuck at locks 29 and 30!"
 Yes, we're going to get stuck again; thanks for the reminder Scott.